Effective resistance is more than distance: Laplacians, Simplices and the Schur complement: Maps between Laplacians, maps between Simplices

+\end{property} \textbf{Proof:} This composition property for the Schur complement of canonical pseudoinverse Gram matrices follows from the fact that these Schur complements correspond to faces of the Simplex (Proposition \ref{Proposition: Gram matrix of face is Schur complement}) together with the composition property of faces of a Simplex (Property \ref{Property: composition property of faces}).
+Repeated application of these two properties yields:

-with $w=\vert\mathcal{W}\vert, v=\vert\mathcal{V}\vert$ and with $u,\tilde{u}$ all-one vectors in the appropriate dimensions.
-This equality proves the composition property of the Schur complement. $\square$ \\ Property \ref{Property: composition property of Schur complement} of the (general) Schur complement was discovered by Emilie Haynesworth in \cite{Haynesworth}, where it was coined the \emph{quotient property} of the Schur complement and motivated the quotient notation of the Schur complement.
-One consequence of the composition property is that it allows the Schur complement $Q/\mathcal{V}^c$ with respect to any set $\mathcal{V}$ to be decomposed as a repeated application of the Schur complement with respect to single indices as
+as required. $\square$ \\ Property \ref{Property: composition property of Schur complement} holds in general for the Schur complement and was discovered by Emilie Haynesworth in \cite{Haynesworth}, where it was coined the \emph{quotient property} of the Schur complement and motivated the quotient notation of the Schur complement.
+One consequence of the composition property is that it allows the Schur complement $M^\dagger/\mathcal{V}^c$ with respect to any set $\mathcal{V}$ to be decomposed as a repeated application of the Schur complement with respect to complements of single indices as